 Our takeaway from the above responses is that though a majority of current students are happy with the virtual classrooms, they are still missing the in-person classes and networking opportunities.
 All of them are appreciative of the excellent job their universities and professors are doing with the virtual instruction; they understand that this is the best that can be done under present circumstances.
 Some first-year students are anticipating remote online education in their second year as well.
 As for their thoughts about post-MBA careers, all of them are aware that they will face a challenging job market post-MBA as 'some companies have frozen hiring, while some have rescinded offers they made during the year.'
 Michelle, a PMBA student, fears that most of us might be out of a job soon.

 The uncertainty prevails for the incoming students and prospective students as well.
 The and international students are not sure how long it will take them to secure a visa.
 As of now, the universities are optimistic about starting classes in August/September, but it is difficult to predict how long it will take for them to resume their normal operations.
-Though anxiety is natural at this time of global uncertainty, we all agree that patience, resilience, and determination is what will help us sail through this crisis.
+Though anxiety is natural at this time of global uncertainty, we all agree that patience, resilience, and determination are what will help us sail through this crisis.

 Want to discuss your application for the 2020-21 cycle?
 You may email Poonam at email@example.com or sign up here for a free consultation.